 A drum sander lets you control the amount and type of wood you use for your project.
 A drum sander can also be used for sanding large surfaces.
 But, like every tool, a drum sander has potential perils that you should be aware of if it is used as it should.
-A drum sander has a disc with 3, 4, or 5 holes that are around 6 inches in diameter.
-The holes are spaced out evenly and are spaced 3 to 5 inches apart.
+A drum sander has a disc with 3, 4, or 5 holes around 6 inches in diameter.
+The holes are spaced out evenly and 3 to 5 inches apart.
 This sander is used to create flat surfaces on wood.
-It can be used for smoothing the wood, removing large amounts of wood, and shaping the wood.
+It can be used to smooth the wood, remove large amounts of wood, and shape it.

 How does a drum sander work

 A drum sander works in two ways.
 One method is going along the length of the floorboards from side to side.
 The sander machine has to tilt before turning it on and off.
 Do not stop in one place because the sanding belt can easily damage the floor.
 Choose sanding belts that match the condition of your flooring.
 Sandpaper comes in different levels of abrasiveness.

 Another method is sanding the floor diagonally, from one corner to the opposite.
 Make sure to tilt the sander as you turn.
 Start over again from the adjacent corner to be sure you have sanded the entire surface.

 If you use coarse sandpaper, work in stages, changing the grit.
 Go over the floor again with medium and then fine sandpaper.
 There are some places that a drum sander can not reach.
 For those areas, you need an edge sander to complete the job.
 Refinishing brings out the original beauty of the wood because each sanding takes off a layer of wood.

 Gather your equipment and materials before you start working.
 Do not have to pause looking for a tool, as that will take much of your time.
 Gather a drum sander, dust mask, hearing protection, and safety goggles.
 Safety comes first before anything else.
 The material to be used is sandpaper.
 It should be kept clean for consistently good performance.